wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

 = 2.2 =
+* Fixed visibility of Insert a Directory form in the admin screen
 * Added multiple filters to modify output before showing the directory (See FAQ for more information)
 * Since Gravity Forms 1.4 (and the advent of Ajax submission), every time someone submitted an Ajax form, admin-ajax.php would show as a visited page.
 This should now be fixed.
 * Fixed various PHP warnings.